lrazovic/zku/assignment_0/background_assignment.md

 ### What is a smart contract?
 How are they deployed?
 You should be able to describe how a smart contract is deployed and the necessary steps.

 In "[Smart Contracts][1]" Nick Szabo defines a smart contract as a computerized transaction protocol that executes the terms of a contract.
-Contract Accounts (CAs) can be triggered by humans sending a transaction or by other contracts sending a message.
+Contract Accounts can be triggered by humans sending a transaction, or by other contracts sending a message.
 When executed, can perform arbitrarily complex operations, allowing it to read and write to internal storage and send other messages, or create contracts.
 In the Ethereum environment contracts run (in a logical sense) on the *Ethereum Virtual Machine (EVM)*.
 We can think of the EVM as an emulation of a single, global “computer” in which all transactions are local on each node of the network and are executed in relative synchrony.
 Smart contracts run *EVM bytecode* when receiving a transaction, allowing them to perform calculations and further transactions.
 Smart Contracts can be written in a high-level language like Solidity or Vyper, they will be *compiled* in EVM bytecode.
 Deploying the smart contract on the blockchain is just sending a transaction containing the code of the compiled smart contract without specifying any recipients.
 In principle to deploy a smart contract you need:
 1. The contract's bytecode.
 2. An Ethereum node.
 3. ETH for paying gas.